 Are you frustrated with the annoying error message “There is a problem parsing the package”?
 Relax!
 We are here with few potential fix for the issue.
 Android is the most popular OS for mobile devices.
 But popularity comes with issues of technical glitches.
 One such popular issue with this popular OS is the error in parsing the package.

 What is Parse package?
 It is the package data file consisting of strings of information executable by the software.
-The Android OS uses this data strings to run and install the apk file.
-Sometimes due some issues with the build or due to manipulation of the file error occurs in app installation.
+The Android OS uses these data strings to run and install the apk file.
+Sometimes due to some issues with the build or due to manipulation of the file error occurs in-app installation.

 Why there is Error in Parsing the Package?

 There could be many reasons for the error in parsing package.
 Few of the main causes are listed below.